“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Livingstonia cave waterfall

 Livingstonia is the first white settlement in Malawi, a Christian Mission.
-The actual first site of the mission was Cape Maclear, but missionaries escaped to the highlands because of the high tolls demanded by diseases such as Malaria and Bilharzia.
+The mission’s first site was Cape Maclear, but missionaries escaped to the highlands because of the high toll exacted by diseases such as Malaria and Bilharzia.

-The small town has a colonial atmosphere and a history museum, but the area’s best tourist attractions are certainly in the realm of nature.
+The small town has a colonial atmosphere and a history museum, but the area’s best tourist attractions are certainly nature-based.

 The 1/2 overnights from Livingstonia to Chelinda Camp up Nyika Plateau, and the coastal hike (also about 3 days) from Chitimba (the lakeshore village down from Livingstonia) to Usisya.